denliehoo/multi-swap/README.md

 # To do list / Progress:

 ## To do
-- Add pending spinner after clicking confirm swap and change the pending spinner to a swap submitted modal (refer to wireframe) after user confirms on metamask
-- add a "Pending" section in the nav bar.
-Upon clicking it, should show the pending transaction
-- Once swap completes, remove the pending and show a Swap completed notification
 - add swap history and save it locally (use redux persist); history can access from nav bar
 - error handling for when unable to get amounts out (e.g. USDT)
 - touch up on front end (css)